-A few minutes after sending the clip of Greta Thunberg’s UN speech, my mom texted me back in earnest: “Amazing!!!
+A few minutes after receiving the clip of Greta Thunberg’s UN speech, my mom texted me back in earnest: “Amazing!!!
 When I think about the future and I see people like her, like you… it really gives me hope.”
 Despite the obvious differences between Thunberg and me (e.g., our nationalities, our facial features, our accomplishments to date), we share at least one thing in common: to many in older generations, we represent the future.
-And, for the idealists, a better future.
+For the idealists, a better future.
 And why not?

 Growing up, those of us now in high school and university developed a peripheral awareness of the world’s issues.
 From gun control and Indigenous rights, to political corruption and climate change, these problems have increasingly inundated our collective consciousness.
 Thus, combining the two most defining characteristics of our generation—our familiarity with technology and our penchant to vocalize our opinions—it seems only natural that we have spearheaded the rise of online activism.

 In contrast to historic slow-burning revolutions, our version of social justice constitutes selective bursts of outrage that scatter as quickly as they emerge.